Kosteqq/Portfolio_0/README.md

 ## Project Structure

-*Some of those directories are split into two subdirectories: `objects` (for strictly related assets) and `scripts`, to help maintain order within a given feature.*
+*The main goal was to keep files related to systems closed together, that's why some of those directories are split into two subdirectories: `objects` (for strictly related assets) and `scripts`.*

 - [`Global`](Assets/Project_Portfolio/Global): Contains core game assets accessible from any part of the game.
   By default, its assets should be implemented through game functions.